niess/mulder/docs/source/flux.rst

    >>> assert states0.size == N
    >>> flux1a = flux1

-The same local flux could have been estimated directly as,
+The same flux could have been estimated directly as,

 >>> flux1, sigma1 = meter.flux(state1, events=N)